Jacobbishopxy/fx/README.md

 ## Misc

-- To get a tree view of this project, run `cargo make --makefile fx.toml tree`
+- To get a tree view of this project, run `cargo make tree`

 ## Todo